JohnReeves/BigData/GettingStarted.md

 Click the “Export” button on the dataset page

 The pull-out menu will give you two options for accessing the data:
--A SODA API – this is Socrata’s own API.
+- *A SODA API* – this is Socrata’s own API.
 Their developer portal has a lot more detail on it, and links to client libraries, etc.
--An ODATA API – this is a Microsoft API that is supported by a variety of tools.
+- *An ODATA API* – this is a Microsoft API that is supported by a variety of tools.
 You can use it to import data into Excel or Tableau.
 More documentation.

 Both APIs use JSON.
 Use whichever one is best for you.
 However the SODA API will also link to an online tool that will let you explore creating API queries in your browser.
 Here’s the one for the live car park dataset.